DOCGroup/autobuild/tests/autobuild/cmake/README.md

 those files to the what it expects.

-An autobuild log is used to test `print_cmake_version` to test that it's printing the version, but it causes autobuild to put errors there, so it's dumped if there's an error.
+An autobuild log is used to test `print_cmake_version` to test that it's printing the version.
+This causes autobuild to put errors there during the time it's being used, so it's dumped if there's an error.